ONDC-Official/developer-docs/registry/Onboarding of Participants.md

      [Libsodium library](https://libsodium.gitbook.io/doc/bindings_for_other_languages) can be utilised to generate the key pairs.
      For NodeJS: Inbuilt Crypto library should be used instead of Libsodium library.
 The generated encryption public key is already encoded in the ASN.1 DER format.
    - You can refer to the documentation for information on the format and generation of keys [here](./key-format-generation.md).
 3. Generate Unique Request ID (request_id).
-It should be unique for a Network Participant.
+It should be unique for a network participant.
 It can be in any format.
 For example - it can be UUID or a simple number or alphanumeric format.
 4. Generate SIGNED_UNIQUE_REQ_ID => ( Sign request_id using signing_private_key generated in step 1 (signed using ed25519 algorithm without hashing) )

    The [on_subscribe utility](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/on_subscibe-service) has methods implemented to sign the message (request_id)